arisha84/IlikeiL/README.md

 Consists page handlers, templates, javascript and JQuery scripts.
 Responsible for authenticating the user, page rendering and processing user input.
 Also consists the admin interface that allows editing the system entities.

 ### Features
-o Search and Analyze articles on Israel including talkback recognition, keywords analysis etc. o Use a ranking algorithm to classify the articles based on their importance, and present the articles to the users based on their classification. o The toolkit- help the user by presenting relevant tips and articles management buttons. o Users support- allow users to register to the website using different accounts, and give preferred users with special capabilities. o Monitoring- allow users to save information about articles- favorites, commented, relevant/irrelevant articles, as well as effect articles importance according to users actions. o Keywords search- allow users to search for specific articles based on one or more keywords from the keywords database. o Admin capabilities- allow admin users to manually add tips and keywords, manage sources and keywords priorities, and verify new (unverified) articles. o Articles addition- allow users to manually add new articles easily using a special bookmarklet / favorites button. o Language support- Spanish is also supported in addition to English, and other languages which are supported by google news can be easily added later. o Facebook integration- Turn iLike-IL into a Facebook application.
+* Search and Analyze articles on Israel including talkback recognition, keywords analysis etc.
+* Use a ranking algorithm to classify the articles based on their importance, and present the articles to the users based on their classification.
+* The toolkit- help the user by presenting relevant tips and articles management buttons.
+* Users support- allow users to register to the website using different accounts, and give preferred users with special capabilities.
+* Monitoring- allow users to save information about articles- favorites, commented, relevant/irrelevant articles, as well as effect articles importance according to users actions.
+* Keywords search- allow users to search for specific articles based on one or more keywords from the keywords database.
+* Admin capabilities- allow admin users to manually add tips and keywords, manage sources and keywords priorities, and verify new (unverified) articles.
+* Articles addition- allow users to manually add new articles easily using a special bookmarklet / favorites button.
+* Language support- Spanish is also supported in addition to English, and other languages which are supported by google news can be easily added later.
+* Facebook integration- Turn iLike-IL into a Facebook application.